-Alternative Dispute Resolution System Corporation & Stockholders The Company has no record of conflicts or differences with its Corporation & Third Parties stockholders, regulatory authorities and other third parties.
-When Corporation & Regulatory Authorities dispute arises, the Company, however, will meet and discuss the issue and aim to reach a compromise with the other party.
+Alternative Dispute Resolution System Corporation & Stockholders The Company has no record of conflicts or differences with Corporation & Third Parties its stockholders, regulatory authorities ar Corporation & Regulatory Authorities parties.
+When dispute arises, the Company, however, will meet and discuss the issue and aim to reach a compromise with the other party.
 If compromise agreement is not reached, final arbitration will be sought.